-An ORCID iD is a unique and persistent digital identifier used to disambiguate researchers from one another.
-The iD supports authentication across multiple platforms allowing researchers to link their professional activities and publications to their unique record; ensuring their scholarly contributions are properly attributed and permanently showcased.
+ORCID (Open Researcher and Contributor Identifier) is a not-for-profit organisation that provides researchers with a unique and persistent digital identifier enabling researchers, research organisations, funders, and publishers to disambiguate researchers from one another.
+By embedding ORCiD iDs into key workflows researchers can link their professional activities and publications to their unique record; ensuring their scholarly contributions are properly attributed and permanently showcased.

 - Open peer review: information about the Journal, review and article will be uploaded (title, DOI, URL, etc)